HMAS Stalwart (H14)

 HMAS Stalwart (H14) was an Admiralty S class destroyer of the Royal Australian Navy (RAN).
 Built for the Royal Navy during World War I, the ship was not completed until 1919, and spent less than eight months in British service before being transferred to the RAN at the start of 1920.
 The destroyer's career was uneventful, with almost all of it spent operating along the east coast of Australia.
-Stalwart was decommissioned at the end of 1925, was sold for ship breaking in 1937, then was scuttled in 1939.
+Stalwart was decommissioned at the end of 1925, sold for ship breaking in 1937, and scuttled in 1939.

 Design and construction

 Stalwart was built to the Admiralty design of the S class destroyer, which was designed and built as part of the British emergency war programme.
 The destroyer had a displacement of 1,075 tons, a length of 276 ft 1.75 in overall and 265 ft between perpendiculars, and a beam of 26 ft 8.25 in.
 The propulsion machinery consisted of three Yarrow boilers feeding Brown-Curtis turbines, which supplied 27000 shp to the ship's two propeller shafts.
 Although designed with a maximum speed of 36 kn, Stalwart was only able to achieve 32.7 kn on power trials.
 The destroyer's economical speed of 13 kn gave her a range of 2608 nmi.
 The ship's company was made up of 6 officers and 93 sailors.

 The destroyer's primary armament consisted of three QF 4-inch Mark IV guns.
 These were supplemented by a 2-pounder pom-pom, five .303 inch machine guns (a mix of Lewis and Maxim guns), two twin 21-inch torpedo tube sets, two depth charge throwers, and two depth charge chutes.

 Stalwart was laid down by Swan Hunter & Wigham Richardson Limited at their Wallsend-on-Tyne shipyard in April 1918.
 The destroyer was launched on 23 October 1918, and completed on 5 April 1919.
 The ship was briefly commissioned into the Royal Navy in April 1919, but was quickly marked for transfer to the RAN, along with four sister ships.
 Stalwart was commissioned into the RAN on 27 January 1920.
 There were plans to rename the destroyer HMAS Darwin, but these were cancelled in mid 1920.
 The ship's badge depicted an acorn, and Stalwart carried the motto "Cor Roboris Bona Fors"; Latin for "The Heart of Strength is Good Fortune".